sujith-eag/sujith-library/docs/tools/git2.md

 ls -al ~/.ssh/id_ed25519.pub
 ```

-If it prints "No such file or directory" or similar, you need to create one.
+If it prints "No such file or directory" or similar, create one.
 ```bash
 # Create a new ED25519 SSH key pair
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

-`-t ed25519`: Specifies the key type.
+* `-t ed25519`: Specifies the key type.
-`-C "your_email@example.com"`: Adds a comment (usually email) to the key, making it easier to identify.
+* `-C "your_email@example.com"`: Adds a comment (usually email) to the key, making it easier to identify.

 When prompted: "Enter file in which to save the key `(/Users/your_username/.ssh/id_ed25519)`:"

-Press Enter to accept the default location.
-"Enter passphrase (empty for no passphrase):"
+Press **Enter** to accept the default file location and **Enter** again for no passphrase (or enter a secure passphrase if you prefer).

 ```bash
 # Display and Copy the Public SSH Key
 cat ~/.ssh/id_ed25519.pub
 ```

+Copy the entire output of this command.

 ### Adding the SSH Public Key to GitHub